The bytes // they want you

 For types whose values have a strict total order, binary search is the most efficient way to find the minimal reproducer.

 The binary search analogy is great for understanding the simplification process in proptest.
 However, for more complicated types (like graphs, but even vectors), the values on a “complexity scale” between failing and trivial may not lie on a straight line.
 Imagine a vector [1, 2, 3].
 Either of the elements can be removed resulting in [2, 3], [1, 3] or [1, 2], respectively, and all these simplifications are valid options.
-In such situations, you could think of it more as a lattice[2], as illustrated in the following picture.
+In such situations, you could think of it more as a lattice[2]Finally I can use this term outside of the university!, as illustrated in the following picture.

 An illustration of a more complicated simplification process.